 It takes a combination of tangibles and intangibles to succeed in today’s dynamic and ever-evolving business world.
 Competition is fierce.
+You need an amazing college resume, but that can’t be all you have going for you.
 Not only do employees and job-seekers need to reach their mark through performance-measured benchmarks, to achieve continued job success an engaging personality and relationship-building skills are needed.
 We’ve asked professors and administrators at several universities throughout the nation to share their words of wisdom that aren’t found in lectures or in textbooks.

 Be eager to learn

 Your bosses and colleagues are teachers conveying information that you have to know.
 “You have to understand that you will be tested on it under the most stressful of circumstances,” says Steven Miller, coordinator of undergraduate studies for the Rutgers University Department of Journalism and Media Studies in New Brunswick, NJ.
 Your grade will be your paycheck, he says.
 “If you want to earn the highest mark – the most money — you have to pass all of the exams with the highest marks.
 If you want to be held back, don’t perform at 100 percent,” he adds.